acmsigsoft/EmpiricalStandards/Standards/ActionResearch.md

 Engineering*.
 2008, 178-183.

 ---

-<sup>[1](#myfootnote1)</sup> E.g. project financing, potential conflicts of interest, professional relationship leading to access
+<sup>[5](#myfootnote5)</sup> E.g. project financing, potential conflicts of interest, professional relationship leading to access
-<sup>[2](#myfootnote2)</sup> Action research projects are structured in interventions often described as action research cycles, which are often structured in distinct phases.
+<sup>[6](#myfootnote6)</sup> Action research projects are structured in interventions often described as action research cycles, which are often structured in distinct phases.
 It is a flexible methodology, where subsequent cycles are based on their predecessors.
-<sup>[3](#myfootnote3)</sup>Can include quantitative evaluation in addition to qualitative evaluation.
+<sup>[7](#myfootnote7)</sup> Can include quantitative evaluation in addition to qualitative evaluation.
 </standard>